iwbailey/thermomech/README.md

 # Tests
 Each test in its own subfolder.
-To change parameters of the test, change the .cpp file(s), then make.
+To change parameters of the test, change the .cpp file(s) or the "input\_parameters.h", then make.
 To run the test and generate check plots.
 There is a bash script called run_test.sh in each folder.

 ## test_stiffness
 This makes sure the stiffness (stress transfer) matrix is being calculated correctly